 This page details the history of the Sport Review process since the concept’s inception in 2016, the impact the body of work has had across the membership and also how we aspire to shape and connect the future of higher education sport via our stakeholder, member and student needs.

-In the 2024-25 season, BUCS will deliver 55 sports within our league and knockout, and events programme.
-With the launch of the current BUCS 2023-27 Strategy in July 2023, Sport Review Cycle Five and the Sport Review Implementation Group will now play a significant role in not only aiding the delivery of embedding the company mission, but also cutting through the strategic theme of competition.
+In the 2025-26 season, BUCS will deliver 55 sports within our league and knockout, and events programme.
+With the launch of the current BUCS 2023-27 Strategy in July 2023, Sport Review and the Sport Review Implementation Group (SRIG) will now play a significant role in not only aiding the delivery of embedding the company mission, but also cutting through the strategic theme of competition.
 The process, and group, are the vehicle in which we contribute to driving membership engagement and strategic partnerships.
 With an understanding that our stakeholders can utilise the Sport Review forum to produce co-designed programmes that are fit for purpose and recognised as exceptional experiences.

 History and current direction